 Depending on the layout of your grill, either remove the center cooking grate (you can remove them all) and place an aluminum pan directly under where the turkey will be.
 This might be a challenge depending on the design of the burners.
 Nearly all the drippings from the turkey will fall from the widest point of the bird so the pan only needs to be 5 to 6 inches wide.
 If you can secure a drip pan under the bird, you can catch the drippings for gravy.
 Prior to cooking, fill the pan half full of water to prevent the drippings from burning.
 Keep an eye on the drippings and add more water throughout the cooking if the pan begins to dry up.Continue to 3 of 8 below.

 03 of 08

 Preparing the Rotisserie Rod

-The first problem of putting something large like a turkey on a rotisserie rod is getting the placement right.
+Since the turkey is large, it's important to get the rotisserie rod placement right.
 This process is very difficult hovering over the grill, so it helps to mark the center of the rod over the grill before putting the bird in place.
-To mark this place, you can use a lemon, an apple or an onion or pretty much anything that can be threaded on the rod.
-Lemon adds a nice flavor -- as the rod heats, the lemon cooks, and releases flavor and moisture into the middle of the turkey.
+To mark this place, you can use a lemon, an apple, or an onion.
+Lemon adds a nice flavor.
+As the rod heats, the lemon cooks and releases flavor and moisture into the middle of the turkey.

-As you can see from the picture, the lemon is centered in the grill, just above the aluminum drip pan which is where the widest part of the turkey should be.Continue to 4 of 8 below.
+The lemon (or another food item) should be centered in the grill, just above the aluminum drip pan.
+This is where the widest part of the turkey should be.Continue to 4 of 8 below.

 04 of 08